cdklabs/cdk-monitoring-constructs/README.md

 ## Features

-See [API](API.md) for complete auto-generated documentation.

-You can also browse the documentation at https://constructs.dev/packages/cdk-monitoring-constructs/
+You can browse the documentation at https://constructs.dev/packages/cdk-monitoring-constructs/

 | Item | Monitoring | Alarms | Notes |
 | ---- | ---------- | ------ | ----- |